yoachim/tweet_a_fish/README.md

 ## To do:

-* create a twitter account for this to connect to
 * make a file that trains up an sklearn package to identify which tweets are jokes
 * make sure I have an exclude file so some words will never be retweeted
 * Should I run it in the cloud or just off a desktop?